Deploying Drones: A fresh look at lessons learnt in the Best Drones to Buy.

 Approach 3.
 Corporate positioning

-The strategic posture adopted by an enterprise would typically also determine their approach to their Risk Management and consequently to BCM in their context.
+The strategic posture adopted by an enterprise typically also determine their approach to their Risk Management and consequently to BCM in their context.

 For example commercial enterprise might emphasis operational excellence or customer focus while a military organisation might focus on the effectiveness of their product, rather than cost efficiency.